My Body Is Not My Idol—It’s a Vessel for Building a Beautiful Life

 “I’ve gained fifty pounds since last year,” I said aloud, not bitterly, but feeling honest and ashamed.
 “You don’t want to see this.”

-And my heart stood still- soaking in the depth of his words.
+My heart stood still- soaking in the depth of his words.
 Some part of me, buried beneath the noise and nonsense of feeling a need to measure up, wanted to believe him.

 He didn’t hesitate and I wasn’t surprised.
 He’s always been my anchor reminding me of my worth and accomplishments when I forget.